 What's the purpose of an SST Meeting?

-Student Study Team (SST) meetings are scheduled to delve a little deeper into the issues a student may be experiencing that is 'getting in the way' of their ability to work at the same level of their peers.
+Student Study Team (SST) meetings are scheduled to delve a little deeper into the issues a student may be experiencing that is 'getting in the way' of their ability to work at the same level as their peers.
 SST meetings are recommended by the Student Intervention Team (SIT).

 If your student has been scheduled for an SST meeting, this is what you can expect:

-A formal invitation: While parents are not required to attend SST meeting, we value your input and will always invite you to a meeting about your student.
+A formal invitation: While parents are not required to attend SST meetings, we value your input and will always invite you to a meeting about your student.
 This invitation will come in the form of an email or letter through the USPS.

 A request for information: Along with an invitation, we will also send you a form to complete about your student's personal and academic strengths and struggles.
 There is also a form included for your student to complete - their voice is important in this process, too, since we will focus our attention on them!
-Please bring these feedback forms with you to the SST meeting - we will review that information and any other documents you would like to share with us at the actual SST meeting (including medical reports and outside academic or psychoeducational evaluations you've had completed).
+Please bring these feedback forms with you to the SST meeting - we will review that information and any other documents you would like to share with us at the actual SST meeting (including medical reports and outside academic or psychoeducational evaluations you've completed).

 Meeting participants: Assistant Principal; School Counselor; Parent; Student; and the School Psychologist (in the event that it appears that we may recommend an assessment for services through Special Education).